joaomcruz/joaomcruz/README.md

 - 🎮 I love playing on the computer
 - 📺 I also enjoy watching Animes.
-- 🤖 I am facinated about AI
+- 🤖 I am fascinated about AI

 <hr>